|Homepage:||Click to visit|

 Prosperous and egalitarian, Norway is known for its highly developed welfare tate, immense oil and gas wealth, and global leadership on human rights.
 Underneath its idyllic surface, however, the Norwegian state is struggling to adapt to its changing population.
 The New Norway program focuses on the social, cultural, and political effects of mass immigration, and examines attempts to engage new Norwegians who have come to the country as work migrants, asylum seekers, and refugees.

 Classroom time is shared with local researchers, community organizers, and government officials who are shaping policy and making change with regard to integration and inclusion.
 In the cosmopolitan city of Oslo, students explore issues of immigration, identity, and belonging.
-Coursework focuses on national and religious identity, gender equality, and political culture in the context of the increasingly multicultural Norwegian welfare state.
+Coursework focuses on national and religious identity, gender equality, and political culture in the context of the increasingly diverse Norwegian welfare state.
 Students learn about these issues first-hand by interning six to ten hours per week at service organizations, NGOs, and political groups.

 There are numerous field excursions in and around the vibrant city center, and students travel to another Scandinavian capital on a four-day field trip.